Logo ČVUT

 Intra-industry trade and the trade profile in the developed countries

-Diverse explanations to the international specialization and trade patterns
+Diverse explanations to international specialization and trade patterns

 Exchange rate policy and International Trade